Organ Donation in AlaskaPage Overview

 In Alaska, you can sign up to be an organ donor and give the gift of life upon your own demise.
 Organ donations save and enrich thousands of lives each year.
 They give people awaiting transplants access to the organs they need and offer hope to those with otherwise terminal disorders.

 The State of Alaska has a donor program that will allow anyone to offer this gift of life.
 All you need to do is register with LifeAlaska, the organ donation registry in Alaska.
-Or, you may reach LifeAlaska by phone at (800) 719-5433.
-If you are younger than 18 when you register, your parent or guardian must witness.
+Or, you may register online.
+You can also reach LifeAlaska by phone at (800) 719-5433.

 There is also more information about organ donation at Donate Life America.